Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

-Review of the Roborock S5 Max Robotic Vacuum
+Roborock S5 Max Review

 Every six months, I run a new robotic vacuum through a series of tests and write a review based on its features and capabilities.
 Because the field of robotics is relatively new and rapidly advancing, each vacuum I evaluate tends to perform better than its predecessors.

 Today’s subject is the Roborock S5 Max.
-This unit boasts LIDAR based navigation, compatibility with Alexa, and an unusually sophisticated floor washing system.
+This unit boasts LIDAR-based navigation, compatibility with Alexa, and an unusually sophisticated floor washing system.

 The Roborock S5 Max arrived packed within a cardboard box along with a power cord, charging dock, and cleaning brush.
 A moisture-proof mat, mop cloth, mop mount, and a user’s guide were also provided.
 This robot is slightly less than 14 inches across, rises 3.8 inches, and weighs 7.75 pounds.